YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 What time will the transition area re-open?

 The transition area will re-open when the final biker has completed the bike course and has set out on the run.
 You will need to show your bib number in order to re-enter the transition area.
 We will estimate this time in pre-race materials.
-We will also share a final pickup time, when we will begin to break down the transition area.
+Transition area closes at 1:00 pm, when we will begin to break down the transition area.
 We are not responsible for any equipment left after this time.

 Why do I have to wait to claim my gear from the transition area after I finish racing?